swaroop-30/TrekSter/README.md

 Developed responsive front-end using HTML, CSS, and JavaScript to ensure seamless usability across devices.
 Utilized Bootstrap framework for consistent styling and improved user experience.
-Integrated map functionality to display campground locations using Mapbox API.
+Integrated map functionality to display Trek locations using Mapbox API.

 ## Full-Stack Development

-Used Node.js and Express.js to create a RESTful API for managing campgrounds, reviews, and user accounts.
+Used Node.js and Express.js to create a RESTful API for managing Trek spots, reviews, and user accounts.
 Employed Express middleware for handling user authentication and authorization.
-Implemented CRUD (Create, Read, Update, Delete) operations for campgrounds and reviews.
+Implemented CRUD (Create, Read, Update, Delete) operations for Trek spots and reviews.
 Utilized Mongoose library to model data, validate inputs, and establish relationships between data entities.

 ## User Authentication and Authorization

 Integrated Passport.js for user authentication, allowing users to sign up, log in, and manage their profiles.
-Implemented authorization to ensure users can only edit or delete their own campgrounds and reviews.
+Implemented authorization to ensure users can only edit or delete their own Treks and reviews.

 ![Screenshot (597)](https://github.com/swaroop-30/TrekSter/assets/85497978/8347087b-bfdf-45d0-8c27-43ed929d22f6)